 Current mood: loving this springy weather in Birmingham!
 Spring doesn’t typically last long here- we usually go from cold winter to hot summer in a flash.
-But spring seems to be lingering a bit, and I’m totally here for it.
-So in the spirit of spring, I invited some friends and their babies over for a lunchtime picnic in the backyard, and it was just the most delightful thing.
-Sure, the babies loved being outside and all, but I think us mommies enjoyed it even more.
+But spring seems to be lingering a bit, & I’m totally here for it.
+So in the spirit of spring, I invited some friends & their babies over for a lunchtime picnic in the backyard, and it was just the most delightful thing.
+Sure, the babies loved being outside & all, but I think us mommies enjoyed it even more.
 Lots of sunshine, good conversation, good food, and a step outside the normal weekday routine.

 As simple as scones are, there are a few key components to making them absolutely perfect.
 You’ll find some good tips in my notes, but here are a few of the most important bits.
-Be sure to keep your ingredients cold to get fluffier scones with a good rise, and handle the dough gently to avoid overdeveloping the gluten, which leads to a dense texture.
-This recipe calls for cake flour, which I think you’ll find is a game-changer in the scone department, making the interior extra soft and light.
+Be sure to keep your ingredients cold to get fluffier scones with a good rise, & handle the dough gently to avoid overdeveloping the gluten, which leads to a dense texture.
+This recipe calls for cake flour, which I think you’ll find is a game-changer in the scone department, making the interior extra soft & light.

 What you’ll need to make these scones: